At first look, the Berkey and Alexapure Pro water filters seem almost identical. In many ways, they are the same.

 How They Work

 Berkey and Alexapure Pro are both gravity water purifiers.
 They both are made up of a stainless steel top tank which nestles into a bottom tank.
-You put untreated water into the top tank where it then flows through filters.
+You put untreated water into the top tank, which flows through filters.
 Purified water exits into the bottom tank, where you can access it with a spout.

-Neither Alexapure nor Berkey are very forthcoming about how their filters work (their websites use a lot of high-tech scientific words to describe the filters but don’t actually list the exact technology).
+Neither Alexapure nor Berkey is very forthcoming about how their filters work (their websites use a lot of high-tech scientific words to describe the filters but don’t list the exact technology).

-However, based on what the filters remove, we can assume that both use a combination of technologies.
-These likely include a hollow-fiber filter and activated carbon.
+However, based on what the filters remove, we can assume both use a combination of technologies.
+These likely include a hollow fiber filter and activated carbon.

 What They Treat